 Athletics and Recreation

-The Athletics and Wellness office is an integral component of Worcester State University’s efforts to provide a high-quality, affordable education and supportive environment that promotes the total development of the student.
-A brand new, state-of-the-art, 101,000 square foot Wellness Center opened in August of 2017.
-This building provides our students robust intramural and recreational opportunities, while our student-athletes compete in some of the nicest indoor facilities in New England.
-Employment opportunities for students may also be available in the Wellness and Recreation Center.
+The Athletics and Recreation office is an integral component of Worcester State University’s efforts to provide a high-quality, affordable education and supportive environment that promotes the total development of the student.
+A 101,000 square foot Wellness Center provides our students robust intramural and recreational opportunities, while our student-athletes compete in some of the nicest indoor facilities in New England.
+Employment opportunities for students may also be available in the Wellness Center.

 Worcester State University is a Division III member of the National Collegiate Athletic Association (NCAA) and a proud member of the Massachusetts State Collegiate Athletic Conference (MASCAC).
-The Lancers also compete as affiliate members in select sports in the Little East Conference (LEC) and the Great Northeast Athletic Conference (GNAC).
-The University sponsors the varsity sports of baseball, men's and women's basketball, men's and women's cross country, field hockey, football, men's golf, men's ice hockey, men's and women's soccer, softball, women's tennis, men's and women's indoor and outdoor track and field, women's volleyball and women's lacrosse.
-In order to compete, graduate students must have an undergraduate degree from Worcester State University, have eligibility remaining and meet remaining NCAA requirements.
+The Lancers also compete as affiliate members in select sports in the Little East Conference (LEC).
+The University sponsors the varsity sports of baseball, men's and women's basketball, men's and women's cross country, field hockey, football, men's and women's golf, men's and women's ice hockey, men's and women's soccer, softball, men's and women's indoor and outdoor track and field, women's volleyball, and women's lacrosse.
+In order to compete, graduate students must have an undergraduate degree from Worcester State University or another NCAA Division III institution, have eligibility remaining and meet any additional NCAA requirements.

-The Wellness Center also offers less formal wellness opportunities such as use of the 9,000 square foot DeFeudis Fitness Center, three exercise rooms with daily group exercise classes as well as a golf simulator, smoothie bar and several academic classrooms.
+The Wellness Center also offers additional wellness opportunities such as use of the 9,000 square foot DeFeudis Fitness Center, three exercise rooms with daily group exercise classes as well as a golf simulator and several academic classrooms.

-In all of its programs, the Athletics and Wellness office is cognizant of its responsibilities as an educational support component at Worcester State University.
+In all of its programs, the Athletics and Recreation office is cognizant of its responsibilities as an educational support component at Worcester State University.